boingoing/panann/README.md

 ## Building panann

 You can build panann on any platform with a compiler which supports c++17 language standards mode.
 The library is designed to be portable and easy to add to your project.
-Add the panann source files in `panann/src` to your build definition and you should be ready to use panann.
+We do not release binaries here, but panga compiles into a static library which can be added as a dependency.
+Add the panann cmake file to your build system and you should be ready to use panann.

 ### Tested build configurations

 Windows 10
-* CMake 3.13.0-rc3
+* CMake 3.17.0
-* Visual Studio 2017 15.8.9
+* Visual Studio 2019 16.11.23

 Ubuntu 18.04
-* CMake 3.10.2
+* CMake 3.16.3
-* Clang 6.0.0
+* Clang 10.0.0

 ## Testing panann